 Everyday I talk about the importance of PLAY.
 That PLAY matters in childhood.
 Another rallying cry could be “Let them PLAY!”
 It’s natural and necessary for children.
 When given materials, space, time and freedom PLAY happens!

 For the last heavy year now, I have been the proud, and unbiased grandmother (wink wink), of 2 wonderful grandbubs!
-With them both many, many states away, I am grateful for technology like video chatting to be able to see them in real-time.
+They are both many, many states away which makes me grateful for technology like video chatting to be able to see them in real-time.
 And, like all grandparents everywhere, my bad days are made better and my good days are made GREAT, when their folks send me a picture or video of them.
 What a great way to share children playing.
 Because we must “Let them PLAY!”–it’s the work of childhood!

-Recently a picture of grandbub #1 playing got me thinking—again, in an unbiased grandmother kind of way—how incredibly impressed I was with what he was doing and I thought you might want to incorporate it with your kiddos too!
+Recently a picture of grandbub #1 playing got me thinking—again, in an unbiased grandmother kind of way—how incredibly impressed I was with what he was doing.
+Perhaps you might want to incorporate it with your kiddos too!

-I know YOU know and believe in the POWER of PLAY!
+I know YOU believe in the POWER of PLAY!

 ● Is the way young children learn best;

-● Is the way their brains are wired to learn; and
+● It is the way their brains are wired to learn; and

 ● PLAY addresses all areas of development.